RedHatInsights/rhsm-subscriptions/deploy/clowder.md

         path: deploy/rhsm-clowdapp.yaml
   BONFIRE
   ```
+* Make your life easier and install the [Kubernetes Lens
+  IDE](https://k8slens.dev/).
+It's much easier to use than the browser console.

 ## Local Development
 You can do development locally using Minikube, but be aware that the resource